Opzet/ToDo-Xamarin-Forms/README.md

 # Overview

+To Do app with offline caching and sync to the cloud.
+The app is built with .NET MAUI, MVVM, and Entity Framework Core.

+Work with SQLite database and sync data to the cloud using EntitySyncing.

+Designed to work with different platforms such as iOS, Android, and Windows.

 A small application to demo how to structure and architect a MAUI application.
 Alternatively, you can check out [Chick and Paddy MAUI sample app](https://github.com/tuyen-vuduc/chick-and-paddy-dotnet-maui).

 **NOTE:**